KaiWenF/Language-Byte/README.md

 - Detailed quiz statistics and progress tracking
 - Achievement display with custom icons and colors
 - Exit confirmation to prevent accidental navigation

+### Premium Features
+- **Premium paywall and feature gating** for advanced features:
+  * Weekly review
+  * Multiple languages
+  * Advanced categories
+  * AI-powered word bundles
+- Mock StoreKit and PremiumAccessManager for robust testing
+- Seamless integration of paywall and feature unlocks

+#### Premium Feature Gating & Paywall Integration

+The app now supports **premium features** that are only accessible to users with an active subscription.
+This is managed through a paywall system and a premium access manager, allowing you to offer advanced features as part of a paid upgrade.

+**Key Components:**
+- **PremiumAccessManager:** Singleton that checks subscription status and feature availability.
+- **PaywallView:** Dedicated view for premium upsell, purchase, and restore.
+- **Feature Gating in UI:** Premium features (Weekly Review, Multiple Languages, Advanced Categories, AI Word Bundles) are locked for non-subscribers, with seamless paywall presentation.
+- **MockStoreKitManager & MockPremiumAccessManager:** For robust, isolated testing of premium logic.

+**How It Works:**
+- When a user tries to access a premium feature, the app checks their subscription status.
+- If not subscribed, the paywall is shown, offering purchase/restore.
+- Upon successful purchase/restore, premium features unlock immediately.
+- All logic is fully testable with mocks.

+**Premium Features Gated:**
+- Weekly Review
+- Multiple Languages
+- Advanced Categories
+- AI Word Bundles

+**Benefits:**
+- Monetization via in-app purchases
+- Seamless, non-intrusive paywall
+- Fully testable and scalable for future premium features

+### Accessibility
+- **Comprehensive accessibility support**:
+  * Custom accessibility labels, hints, and traits
+  * VoiceOver grouping and announcements
+  * Dynamic Type and text scaling
+  * Reduced motion support for animations
+  * Custom accessibility actions for interactive elements

 ### Text-to-Speech
 - Dynamic voice selection based on target language